OSUrobotics/infrastructure-raspi/README.md

 # infrastructure-raspi Template
 ## Overview
-Contains branches for each apparatus that includes the hardware source code, a ROS node for controlling the apparatus within the infrastructure system, and urdf models for visualizing the apparatus (if applicable).
+Contains branches for each apparatus that includes the hardware source code, a ROS node for controlling the apparatus within the infrastructure system, and [urdf](https://github.com/OSUrobotics/infrastructure-raspi/tree/main/infrastructure_raspi/urdf) as well as [STL](https://github.com/OSUrobotics/infrastructure-raspi/tree/main/infrastructure_raspi/meshes) files for visualizing the apparatus (if applicable).

 The _main_ branch contains a template of how to set up a branch for an apparatus (see [template_controller.py](https://github.com/OSUrobotics/infrastructure-raspi/blob/main/infrastructure_raspi/src/template_controller.py)).
 The [apparatus](https://github.com/OSUrobotics/infrastructure-raspi/tree/main/infrastructure_raspi/src/apparatus) folder should contain all of the hardware source code.